 What type of open access does SPIE provide in this program?

-I wrote a review/tutorial paper.
+I was invited to write a review/tutorial paper.
 Do I have to pay the open access fee?

-How will researchers know which articles are open access?
+How do I know which articles are open access?

 When must I commit to paying for open access?

 How do I pay the open access fee?

 When do I pay the open access fee?